 Differences Between Jenkins and Maven

-- Jenkins can be defined as an open source continuous integration software tool developed for testing and reporting.
+- Jenkins can be defined as an open-source continuous integration software tool developed for testing and reporting.
 It is written in the Java programming language.
-Jenkins software helps developers to find and solve defects in a code base rapidly and to automate testing of their builds.
+Jenkins software helps developers find and solve defects in a code base rapidly and automate their builds.

 Head to Head Comparison Between Jenkins and Maven (Infographics)